Ohmnivore/FlxShell/README.md

 * Move cursor to end or beginning of file: ctrl + down arrow / ctrl + up arrow
 * Move cursor to end or beginning of line: ctrl + end / ctrl + home
 * Auto-scroll down / up: page down / page up
-This is a regular AS3 input TextField so most editing tricks on your OS should work, the ones I listed are just the ones I found, there's most likely more.
+* This is a regular AS3 input TextField so most editing tricks on your OS should work, the ones I listed are just the ones I found, there's most likely more.

+## Saving
+* Export your drive as a JSON file with "backup -s"
+* Load a JSON file into your drive with "backup -l"

+Now this is where it gets complicated.
+In debug mode, FlxShell will initially load the "assets/data/FlxOS.txt" file.
+In release mode, it loads your last saved drive.
+To save your drive, hit F1 while in the shell.
+This save/load mechanism is not the same as the above export/load mechanism.
+It's not the best idea to leave saving entirely up to the user, so in your implementation call <FlxShell object>.save() when appropriate.

 ## TODO:
-* Save/load silently from flixel save
+* Turn FlxShell into FlxGroup instead of FlxSubState
 * Make every command work with redirection operators